Wikibase Yearly Summary 2020

 - gerrit.wikimedia.org (WikibaseManifest, etc.) and github.com (mediawiki-extensions-Wikibase, wikibase-docker, etc.)

 Several of them cover the same topics or are not maintained.
 Fortunately, Wikimedia Deutschland started to centralize some documentation on mediawiki.org.
 It will be easier to maintain (for example, just adding a link on the official website is tedious), and will benefit from the additions by the community.
-The migration is in progress:
+The migration is in progress, as there are still some issues:

 - Old pages of wikiba.se should redirect to mediawiki.org (at the moment, you can still find them via a search engine, and there is no way to be aware that they are no longer maintained).